rdoshi99/desi_qso_templates/README.txt

 4) Call the `remove_outliers ` function within the class to remove poor spectrum data
 4) Run the `save_processed` function within the class to write the generated flux and ivar 2D arrays to disk
 5) Follow the steps for processing in `empca` linked here: https://github.com/sbailey/empca/blob/master/README.md.

+It also contains a WIP notebook with an automated process of Heteroscedastic matrix factorisation (HMF) as it applies to quasar templates.
+In the future, these methods will be generalized for any application and the results of finding eigenvectors from HMF-factored templates will be compared to generating a model simply from `empca`.